melezhik/sparrowdo/doc/sparky-integration.md

 ## Bind build to project

-To run a build on a certain Sparky project use `project` key:
+To run a build for specific Sparky project use `project` key:

 ```raku
 [